hshutan/FlipDotCompendium/README.md

 ![Power Diagram](https://s10.postimg.org/5ius06k6h/Power_Reqs.png)

 Note that the connection diagrams shown here are head-on photos of the 7-pin male connectors.
-These connectors are found in pairs on Max 3000 systems, both connectors share the same pin outs can either connector or both connectors can be used.
+These connectors are found in pairs on Max 3000 systems, both connectors share the same pin outs.

 #### Sign ID Information